-- 1 Verify that the UPS is off and unplugged. - 2 Remove the REPO connector from the accessory kit. - NOTE: Verify that there is no jumper installed in the REPO connector.
-If a jumper is installed, remove it before connecting to the REPO port. - 3 Connect the REPO connector to the REPO port labeled "IN" on the UPS rear panel. - 4 Optional.
+- 1 Verify that the UPS is off and disconnected from utility power. - 2 Remove the REPO connector from the accessory kit. - NOTE: Verify that there is no jumper installed in the REPO connector.
+If a jumper is installed, remove it before connecting to the REPO port.
+See Figure 16. - 3 Connect the REPO connector to the REPO port labeled "IN" on the UPS rear panel. - CAUTION: If you are daisy-chaining the REPO function, observe the following connection requirements to avoid unintentional shutdown of the UPS: - The left pin of the REPO port labeled "OUT" on the first UPS must be connected to the left pin of the REPO port labeled "IN" on the second UPS. - The right pin of the REPO port labeled "OUT" on the first UPS must be connected to the right pin of the REPO port labeled "IN." on the second UPS. - 4 Optional.
 If you are daisy-chaining the REPO function with another UPS, you can shut down the entire system using a single switch.